Deadly Michael weakens to tropical storm after epic destruction

 Based on its internal barometric pressure, Michael was the third most powerful hurricane to hit the U.S. mainland, behind the unnamed Labor Day storm of 1935 and Camille in 1969.
 Based on wind speed, it was the fourth-strongest, behind the Labor Day storm (184 mph, or 296 kph), Camille and Andrew in 1992.

-Hours earlier, meteorologists watched satellite imagery in complete awe as the storm intensified.

-"We are in new territory," National Hurricane Center Meteorologist Dennis Feltgen wrote on Facebook.
-"The historical record, going back to 1851, finds no Category 4 hurricane ever hitting the Florida panhandle."

 The storm is likely to fire up the debate over global warming.
-Scientists say global warming is responsible for more intense and more frequent extreme weather, such as storms, droughts, floods and fires.
+Scientists say global warming is responsible for more intense and more frequent extreme weather, such as storms, droughts, floods and fires, and Michael was fueled by abnormal water temperatures in the Gulf — 4-to-5 degrees above the historic norm for this time of year.
 But without extensive study, they cannot directly link a single weather event to the changing climate.

 After Michael left the Panhandle late Wednesday, Kaylee O'Brien was crying as she sorted through the remains of the apartment she shared with three roommates at Whispering Pines apartments, where the smell of broken pine trees was thick in the air.
 Four pine trees had crashed through the roof of her apartment, nearly hitting two people.